boutproject/xBOUT/README.md

 ds.storm.special_method()
 ```
 ```
-[Out] Do something only STORM users would want to do
+Out [1]: Do something only STORM users would want to do
 ```